-Appeal Ref: CROW/5/M/04/2479
+Appeal Ref: CROW/5/M/04/2489

-Land at Long Dale, south of Martinholme Farm, south-west of Thixendale, North Yorkshire.
+Part of Brown Moor Dale extending south to Queen Dike, west of Thixendale, North Yorkshire.

 - This appeal is made under section 6(1) of the Countryside and Rights of Way Act 2000 (the Act) against the above land having been shown on a provisional map as open country. - The appeal is made by The Halifax Estates Management Company, and is dated 17 February 2004. - The provisional map was issued by the Countryside Agency (the Agency) under section 5 of the Act, and relates to the North East of England (Region 5). - The ground of appeal is that the land does not consist wholly or predominantly of mountain, moor, heath or down, and to the extent that the Countryside Agency have exercised their discretion under section 4(5)(b) of the Act to treat land which is not open country as forming part of an area of open country, they should not have done so.